thirumurthis/Learnings/spring/fakeSMTP/Using_fakeSmtp_notes.md

   > **Note**
   > - I am using the default configuration, check the documentation for customization like port, host, etc.

-  - FakeSMTP UI will look as in below snapshot
+  - FakeSMTP UI will look like in below snapshot

 ![image](https://user-images.githubusercontent.com/6425536/177018447-6c2d3fb6-074a-4c32-915c-c317458f3121.png)